MartinMordaunt/Memory-Card-Game/README.md

 To Do's:

+* A Pop-up Modal for game completion
+* Fix scoring so that cards already matched cannot be clicked again for extra points
 * Improved CSS/Design
 * A difficulty setting/button that will change the amount of time to see where the cards are placed
 * Restart Button